uchicago-2023-capp30122/Pro-vision/readme.md

 ### Simulating shocks

-This section is a complementary feature of the project, i.e. not integrated and not included in the dashboard (yet!).
+This section is a complementary feature of the project, i.e. not included in the dashboard (yet!).

 **To run the simulation:**
-  1. GO to `Simulation`, and run `python3 run_simulation.py`
+  1. Go to `Simulation`, and run `python3 run_simulation.py`
   2. Tables will be printed in the terminal, and graphs will be saved in current directory

 **To generate the times matrix used for the simulation, from TravelTime API (one-off):**